-4. Implications of These Models to Humanoid Robots
+4 Implications of these Models to Humanoid Robots

 A robotic system that possessed a theory of mind would allow for social interactions between the robot and humans that have previously not been possible.
 The robot would be capable of learning from an observer using normal social signals in the same way that human infants learn; no specialized training of the observer would be necessary.
 The robot would also be capable of expressing its internal state (emotions, desires, goals, etc.) through social interactions without relying upon an artificial vocabulary.
 Further, a robot that can recognize the goals and desires of others will allow for systems that can more accurately react to the emotional, attentional, and cognitive states of the observer, can learn to anticipate the reactions of the observer, and can modify its own behavior accordingly.
 The construction of these systems may also provide a new tool for investigating the predictive power and validity of the models from natural systems that serve as the basis.
-An implemented model can be tested in ways that are not possible to test on humans, using alternative developmental conditions, alternative experiences, and alternative educational and intervention approaches.
+An implemented model can be tested in ways that are not possible to test on humans, using alternate developmental conditions, alternate experiences, and alternate educational and intervention approaches.